katydid/katydid/README.md

  - Create a usable language that translates to the current debugging/middle language
  - Boolean Logic Operators (Possibly using alternating tree automata)
- - Optimize for specific usecases like negative indices, without breaking the ideals